2026 NBA Rising Stars odds, predictions, format, start time: Picks by expert on 40-17 run

 The first two games will be played to 40, with the final played to 25 to determine the Rising Stars Challenge champion.
 The first matchup at 9 p.m.
 ET is Team Carmelo Anthony (-4.5, O/U 73.5) vs. Team Austin Rivers, followed by Team Tracy McGrady (-2.5, O/U 74.5) vs. Team Vince Carter.
 See which team to back at SportsLine.

-New users can check out the latest Kalshi bonus code CBSSPORTS to get a $10 bonus after making $10 in trades:
+New users can check out the latest Kalshi promo code CBSSPORTS to get a $10 cash bonus after making $10 in trades:

 Top 2026 NBA Rising Stars predictions